 ($2,000) as a civil penalty for violating G.L. c.
 268A, (3(b) by

 receiving compensation from Wonderland Dog Track for or

-official acts he performed.
+because of official acts he performed.

 3. that he pay the Commission the sum of two thousand dollars

 ($2,000) as a civil penalty for violating G.L. c.
 268A, (3(b) by

 receiving compensation from Showcase Cinemas for or because of

 official acts he performed; and